The Quarter After

 |Temples of Ker

 Queen Elizabeth is one of the estimable Julian Cope's multifarious side-projects, this time alongside Spiritualized collaborator (well, we all have our crosses to bear) Thighpaulsandra.
-Their debut, '94's Queen Elizabeth, has a cover design featuring Thighpaulsandra surfing through space on a giant ARP 2600, possibly making it The Coolest Debut Album Sleeve Ever.
+Their debut, '94's Queen Elizabeth's cover design features Thighpaulsandra surfing through space on a giant ARP 2600, possibly making it The Coolest Debut Album Sleeve Ever.
 Possibly.
-Cope discovered Mellotrons soon after and by the time they recorded their follow-up, the stupendously-titled Elizabeth Vagina, had already used them extensively on two of his own albums.
+Cope discovered Mellotrons soon after and, by the time they recorded their follow-up, the stupendously-titled Elizabeth Vagina, had already used them extensively on two of his own albums.

 Official Cope site

 See: Julian Cope | Thighpaulsandra | Black Sheep | Brain Donor | L.A.M.F.

 Queen Samantha II [a.k.a.
 Queen Samantha 2] (1978, 34.43) **½/TTTake a Chance

 Gloria "Queen Samantha" Brooks was a soul singer from Chicago, taken under his wing by the by-then Parisian-based Harris "Harry" Chalkitis (Demis Roussos), presumably content in the knowledge that nothing he subsequently produced could be as truly godawful as his eponymous 1975 solo effort.
 Samantha's first two albums are pretty much generic soul/disco, relatively benign on their own, deadly in company, although it's only the second, Queen Samantha II (or 2) which concerns us here.
 The material's pretty forgettable stuff - no disco 'classics' here - but relatively inoffensive as this kind of stuff goes.